adiaaida/llilc/Documentation/Testing.md

 Step 6.If llilc_checkpass result is 1, send out failure notice to branch owner.
 Branch owner should analyze the case and bring relevant developer for fixing.

+## Testing Changes in the Lab

+LLILC and LLVM changes can be tested in the lab without submitting a pull request.

+Step 1.
+Go to the [LLILC PR job](http://dotnet-ci.cloudapp.net/view/dotnet_llilc/job/dotnet_llilc_prtest/) in the lab.
+Step 2.
+Click on “Build With Parameters” on the left menu.
+You must be logged in to build a private build.
+Step 3.
+Update the parameters with the correct LLVMFork/Branch and LLILCFork/Branch names for the branch you would like to test.
+The two fork parameters refer to the usernames of the github forks for LLVM and LLILC.
+They default to Microsoft for LLVMFork and dotnet for LLILCFork.
+The branch parameters are the specific branches in those forks, and default to MS for LLVM and $sha1, the hash for a PR test, for LLILC.
+To get a build of the currently checked in LLILC and LLVM sources, one would use the following parameters:

+LLVMFork: Microsoft
+LLVMBranch: MS
+LLILCFork: dotnet
+LLILCBranch: master

+To test the EH branch, one would use:

+LLVMFork: Microsoft
+LLVMBranch: MS
+LLILCFork: dotnet
+LLILCBranch: EH

+To test changes in the TestMe branch in one`s own LLILC repository, with no corresponding LLVM changes:

+LLVMFork: Microsoft
+LLVMBranch: MS
+LLILCFork: <github-username>
+LLILCBranch: TestMe

+Step 4.
+Click build.
+This will run the full set of legs that are run for PR tests.